This post may contain affiliate links. Read our disclosure policy here.

 - Rice vinegar: balances out the honey and soy sauce.

-- Purple cabbage: adds crunchy texture and volume.
+- Purple cabbage: more crunchy texture and volume!

-- Bean sprouts: a common veggie in Asian recipes.
-It adds volume and can be found in the fresh produce section.
+- Bean sprouts: add volume and nutrition.
+You can find them in the fresh produce section.

-- Honey roasted peanuts: a sweet and salty topping that makes every bite even better. *Omit these if you’re allergic.
+- Honey roasted peanuts: make every bite even tastier.
+Omit if you’re allergic.

 How to Make Healthy Chicken Lettuce Wraps